The Amplituhedron BCFW Triangulation: Definitions for BCFW Cells

-The positroid cells we obtain from chord diagrams in Definition~\ref{maindefbcfw} of $\mathcal{BCFW}_{n,k}$ are indeed those previously regarded as BCFW cells.
 In principle, the BCFW recurrence can be performed in several ways, and our convention follows a canonical choice that was described using plabic graphs by Karp, Williams, and Zhang~\cite[Section~5]{karp2020decompositions} based on Arkani-Hamed et~al.~\cite[Section~16]{arkani2016Grassmannian}.
+In Sections 6-7 of~\cite{karp2020decompositions}, they introduce several other equivalent combinatorial structures that index the set of BCFW cells in a nonrecursive form.
+One of these equivalent objects is a noncrossing pair of lattice walks, that gives rise to a an $\oplus$-diagrams or a decorated permutation, which can be used to define the corresponding BCFW positroid cell.

-Karp, Williams, and Zhang introduce several equivalent combinatorial structures that index the set of BCFW cells~\cite[Sections~6-7]{karp2020decompositions}.
-One of these equivalent objects is a noncrossing pair of lattice walks, as in the following definition.
-Using direct bijections with certain $\oplus$-diagrams and other objects, which are also included below, these walks provide a concise and nonrecursive description of $\mathcal{BCFW}_{n,k}$.
-The definitions and results of this section are not needed for later ones.
+In this section we describe this definition of BCFW cells following~\cite{karp2020decompositions}, and explain how they are related to chord diagrams.
+In the next section we give another equivalent combinatorial definition of the BCFW cells from chord diagrams, which we actually use in the rest of the paper.
+The definition by lattice paths and $\oplus$-diagrams given in this section is not be needed in other sections of the paper.

 \begin{definition} A \emph{lattice walk} in a $k \times l$ rectangle is a path $W$ from its upper right corner to its lower left corner that takes $k$ vertical unit steps and $l$ horizontal unit steps.
 A pair of lattice walks $(W_A,W_B)$ is \emph{noncrossing} if $W_A$ stays weakly above $W_B$.
 The set of all noncrossing pairs of lattice walks in a $k \times (n-k-4)$ rectangle is denoted~$\mathcal{LW}_{n,k}$. \end{definition}